Market Rules and Objectives

 g) Vendors will conduct themselves courteously.
 It is the Market’s intention to win friends and benefit vendors, consumers, and the community.

-5) Vehicle and loading/unloading:
+5) Vehicle and loading/unloading and Vendor Parking:

-a) Vehicle unloading will not be permitted in the market area prior to 6:00 AM and vehicles must be off the market site no later than 9:15AM on Market days.
+a) Vehicle unloading will not be permitted in the Market area prior to 6:00 AM and vehicles must be off the market site no later than 9:15AM on Market days.

 b) For safety reasons, vendors will not be allowed to drive their vehicles in the Market 15 minutes prior to opening and 15 minutes after the closing of the Market.
 We need to give our customers time to leave the Market before vehicles begin moving about.
 This rule will be strictly enforced.
 The first violation will result in a warning: the second violation will result in a one-week suspension from participation in the Market.
 A third violation may result in termination of the Vendor Agreement.